emqx/cloud-docs/en_US/deployments/tls_ssl.md

 ### Test Two-Way TLS with MQTTX Client

-Before testing, make sure that you have created authentication information, refer to [Certification and Authentication](./auth_dedicated.md).
-You can use [MQTTX Client](https://mqttx.app/) to connect and test the TLS/SSL configuration.
+Before testing, make sure that you have created authentication information, refer to [Certification and Authentication](./default_auth.md).
+You can use [MQTTX Client](https://mqttx.app/) to connect to the deployment and test the TLS/SSL configuration.

 1. In MQTTX Client, create a new connection.